The Real Housewives of Potomac season 9

 The ninth season of The Real Housewives of Potomac, an American reality television series, was broadcast on Bravo.
 It premiered on October 6, 2024, and concluded on March 2, 2025.
 It was primarily filmed in Potomac, Maryland.
 The season's executive producers were Steven Weinstock, Glenda Hersh, Lauren Eskelin, Lorraine Haughton-Lawson, Nora Devin Zimmerman, Leola Westbrook-Lawrence and Andy Cohen.

 The season focuses on the personal and professional lives of Gizelle Bryant, Ashley Darby, Karen Huger, Wendy Osefo, Mia Thornton, Stacey Rusch and Keiarna Stewart, with Jacqueline Blake and Jassi Rideaux appearing as friends of the housewives.

-This season marked the final regular appearance of original Housewife Karen Huger following her 2025 sentencing for her DUI crash in the previous year.
+This season marked the first departure of original Housewife Karen Huger following her 2025 sentencing for her DUI crash in the previous year.
+She eventually returned for the show's eleventh season.
 It also marked the final appearance of Mia Thornton.

 Cast

 Following the conclusion of the show's eighth season, cast members Candiace Dillard Bassett, Robyn Dixon and Nneka Ihim announced they would not be returning to the series for its ninth season.
 In September 2024, it was announced that the ninth season of the series would premiere on October 6, 2024.
 Gizelle Bryant, Ashley Darby, Karen Huger, Wendy Osefo, Mia Thornton and former friend of the housewives Keiarna Stewart (now in a full-time role) all returned alongside new housewife Stacey Rusch.
 Jacqueline Blake and new cast member Jassi Rideaux also appeared in the ninth season as friends of the housewives.